Scarlett100/cicd_app/images2/README.md

 then make 2nd job
 merge job

-job is to merge code from dev to main
+job is to merge code from dev to main.